INTRO TO I2G - PROGRAM AND EVENT

 I2G involves dozens of projects, partners, judges, and hundreds of students each semester.
 Since the beginning in 2012 I2G involved several hundreds of projects.
 All teams and abstracts can be searched in the Past Projects section of the web site.
 All files related to projects videos, presentations, posters, reports are kept confidential and archived to be findable.

 We need your cooperation to ensure that the files are named so that they are recognizable, sortable, and findable: this will further strengthen the program and the opportunities for Students, Partners and UC Merced.
-You can imagine the waste of time if we all had to look into hundreds of files called “FDR” or “presentation” to understand what they are.
+You can imagine the overhead involved if we all had to look into hundreds of files called “FDR” or “presentation” to understand what they are.
 Information organization and proper naming and filing will also be a recognized skill as a professional.

 When creating, sharing, and uploading files it is important that you use this convention: